byterubpay/byterub-site/_posts/2018-01-06-logs-for-the-Community-meeting-held-on-2018-01-06.md

 **\<sarang>** and suraeNoether plans to attend the RWC conference in Zurich with fluffypony
 **\<sarang>** So we have an open FFS for the usual expenses
 **\<rehrar>** 5 star hotel, caviar every night, the works
-**\<sarang>** I'm mainly looking for input from the group about how important y'all feel conferences are for the Monero group
+**\<sarang>** I'm mainly looking for input from the group about how important y'all feel conferences are for the ByteRub group
 **\<sarang>** and if FFS should be the preferred way of sending folks to conferences that we agree are worthwhile
 **\<dEBRUYNE>** sgp, sarang: Let's discuss that another time :P
 **\<dEBRUYNE>** sarang: conferences are one of the main ways to network